creativecreature/sturdyc/README.md

 }
 ```

-With this configuration, the cache will maintain fresh data that is renewed
+With this configuration, the cache will prevent records from expiring by
-every 10-30 milliseconds while protecting the actual data source.
-To
+enqueueing  refreshes when a key is requested again at a random interval
+between 10 and 30 milliseconds.
+Performing the refreshes this way allows unused
+keys to expire.

-demonstrate, we can create this simple API client:
+To demonstrate this, we can create a simple API client:

 ```go
 type API struct {